This article provides a step-by-step tutorial for a fluid dynamic simulation of a non-return valve.

 4. Start the Simulation

-Now you can ‘start’ the simulation, and after about 25 minutes you can have a look at the results.
+Now you can ‘start’ the simulation, and after few minutes you can have a look at the results.

 Once your simulation is complete you can use the online post-processor to visualize the results.
 To get to grips with the post-processor please refer to the following documentation.

-When analyzing valves, it is interesting to examine the velocity behavior through the system.
-Below shows velocity results with vectors included.
+When analyzing valves, it is interesting to calculate the pressure drop and observe the velocity behavior through the system and whether any backflow occurs.

 Analyze your results with the SimScale post-processor.
 Have a look at our post-processing guide to learn how to use the post-processor.